homespuneffects/relative-numbering-system/README.md

 ### Minor-key tune

+Minor-key tune

 An Aeolian tune sits on 6-.
-A real dominant on 5 is written `5⁷`.
-The raised seventh of the minor scale lives inside the chord quality, not in the root numbering, so nothing special is needed.
+Two different dominant-quality chords show up in minor tunes, and the number tells you which one you have.

-    6-  4-  5⁷  6-
+    6-  4  5⁷  6-       diatonic — the 5 of the parent scale
+    6-  2-  3⁷  6-      harmonic minor — the raised seventh

+Both carry a bare superscript 7, so both are dominant quality.
+They are not the same chord.
+5⁷ is diatonic to the parent and does not cadence to 6-; it pulls toward 1 or steps down to ♭7.
+3⁷ is the chord that resolves to 6-, and it is non-diatonic — the raised seventh of the minor scale lives inside it, which is what makes it dominant instead of minor.

+Tonic-first numbering calls both of these the 5 chord, since the second one sits a fifth above the tonal center.
+One symbol, two chords, and context has to sort it out.
+Anchoring to the parent scale gives them different numbers, and the non-diatonic one is marked as non-diatonic by the number itself.

 ### Passing diminished